TjenWellens/ffmpeg-split-multiple/README.md

 # ffmpeg-split-multiple
 use to split an audio file into multiple audio files

-Creates the commands for splitting a music file into multiple based on a text file:
+Generates the `ffmpeg` commands for splitting an audio file into multiple audio files.

 example input ([text file](./example/song.txt))
 ```